MicrosoftDocs/azure-dev-docs/articles/javascript/get-started-app-chat-assistants-function-calling.md

 - A serverless API built with [Azure Functions](/azure/azure-functions/functions-overview?pivots=programming-language-javascript) and using OpenAI JavaScript SDK.
 The serverless app sends the assistants definition including the function call to the OpenAI endpoint.
 The endpoint responds with the follow-up function call and the parameters needed to complete that call.

-    - The sample's function call generates a random stock ticker value based on the stock symbol sent into the Azure Function.
+    - The sample's function call simulates an API call by generating a random stock ticker value based on the stock symbol sent into the Azure Function.
+This simulation can be replaced with a remote API in your solution.

 ## Prerequisites